AussieScorcher/BARS/Documentation/controller-guide.md

 <br>

-> [!NOTE]
-> BARS should only be used by **Ground (S1) up to Approach (S3)**.
-The use of BARS is not suitable for enroute controllers, especially when providing topdown coverage for multiple airports.
-BARS will check the connection callsign, as long as you are connected as Ground, Tower, or Approach, BARS will be available.

 ## Setup

 ### Installation

-Before installing the BARS plugin, controllers are required to obtain a token through the [BARS](https://stopbars.com) website.
-Sign up for an account first, then inside the "Account Settings" click "Show Token" to obtain your token.
+Before installing the BARS Plugin, controllers are required to obtain a token through the [BARS Website](https://stopbars.com).
+Sign up for an account first, then inside the "Account Settings" page, click "Show Token" to obtain your token.
 Do not share this token with anyone.

-After creating an account, BARS plugin can be installed through Github [releases](https://github.com/AussieScorcher/BARS/releases).
+After creating an account, BARS Plugin can be installed through the [BARS Website](https://stopbars.com).
 If the plugin is installed correctly, and your position is selected at a [compatible airport](#compatible-airports), there will be a "BARS Settings" option in the Window dropdown menu of vatSys.

 <br>